Wake Forest Demon Deacons baseball

 The Wake Forest Demon Deacons baseball team represents Wake Forest University in NCAA Division I college baseball.
 The program competes in the Atlantic Coast Conference (ACC).
 They won the 1955 College World Series.
 They are coached by Tom Walter.

 History

 The Demon Deacon program began play in 1891.

 The Demon Deacons represented the United States in baseball at the 1951 Pan American Games, winning the silver medal.
-In 1955, the Demon Deacons defeated Western Michigan in the 1955 College World Series, led by coach Taylor Sanford.
+In 1955, the Demon Deacons, led by coach Taylor Sanford, defeated Western Michigan to clinch the 1955 College World Series championship.
 In 1977, Outfielder Kenny Baker became the first Demon Deacon to win ACC Player of the Year.

-The Demon Deacons has been crowned ACC tournament champions four times: 1977, 1998, 1999, and 2001.
+The Demon Deacons have been crowned ACC tournament champions four times: 1977, 1998, 1999, and 2001.
 In 2010, Tom Walter was hired as Wake Forest's new head coach.